Gambit142/Search-Engine-App/README.md

 <!-- GETTING STARTED -->

 ## 💻 Getting Started <a name="getting-started"></a>

-> This section describes how you can clone and use this project.

 To get a local copy up and running, follow these steps.